 At your first appointment you will be required to complete a ‘health history’ form.
 Please arrive 10 minutes early in order to have time to complete this information thoroughly and without being rushed.
-Or click here to print the form and complete it ahead of time.
+Or click here to complete the form online and send to me via email.

 We will then spend some time discussing your current symptoms and goals for your massage therapy treatments.
 Some of the questions that I will ask you during our interview may seem unrelated to massage, however, please realize that the body is complex in its connections and that often something may seem unrelated when in actuality it is connected to the cause of your distress.